-It may sound like a broken record, but the California Lottery has once again broken its all-time sales and contribution records during the fiscal year ended June 30, 2022.
-Lottery sales were more than \$8.85 billion in fiscal year 2021-22, shattering the previous sales record of \$8.4 billion set the prior year.
+The California Lottery celebrated its 38th anniversary and has once again broken its all-time sales and contribution records during the fiscal year ended June 30, 2023.
+Lottery sales were more than \$9.23 billion in fiscal year 2022-23, shattering the previous sales record of \$8.85 billion set the prior year and surpassing the \$9 billion threshold for the first time.
 The increase in sales led to a record-high transfer of funds to the Lottery's beneficiary, California public schools.
-For the first time, the Lottery transferred more than \$2 billion to its beneficiary during a single fiscal year, fulfilling its mission to earn supplemental funding for education in a spectacular way.
-Fiscal year 2021-22 marked the 22nd consecutive year the Lottery transferred more than \$1 billion to its beneficiary (and perhaps the first year of consecutive \$2 billion transfers).
+For the second year in a row, the Lottery transferred more than \$2 billion to its beneficiary during a single fiscal year, fulfilling its mission to earn supplemental funding for education in a spectacular way.
+Fiscal year 2022-23 marked the 23rd consecutive year the Lottery transferred more than \$1 billion to its beneficiary.

-Scratchers games remain the biggest driver of Lottery sales increases, as Scratchers sales accounted for 77.1 percent of total Lottery sales during fiscal year 2021-22.
+Scratchers games remain the biggest driver of Lottery sales with nearly \$6.6 billion and accounted for 71.2 percent of total record sales during fiscal year 2022-23.
 The Lottery sets prize payout levels designed to maximize the contribution to its beneficiary.
 As part of that effort, the Lottery offered the Set for Life - Millionaire game at the popular \$30 price point, offering a top prize of \$20 million, the largest prize yet for a Scratchers game.
 In addition, the Lottery launched a new Scratchers ad campaign anchored by the tagline "A Little Play Can Make Your Day."
-These efforts and more led to Scratchers sales of more than \$6.8 billion during fiscal year 2021-22, a 6.6 percent increase from the prior year.
+These efforts and more helped grow player ship by making the Scratchers brand more appealing to the casual players.

-The two multi-state lotto games, Powerball and Mega Millions, offered a mixed bag as far as sales performance.
-Powerball ended the fiscal year with nearly \$570 million in sales, a 39.6 percent increase from the prior year.
-This was due in large part to the addition of a third weekly Powerball drawing, which kicked off on August 23, 2021.
-Powerball had two jackpots of more than \$500 million during fiscal year 2021-22.
-In contrast, Mega Millions had no jackpot runs that reached \$500 million.
-California's Mega Millions sales were \$372.8 million, down 29.5 percent from the prior fiscal year.
+The two multi-state lotto games, Powerball and Mega Millions, were the biggest driver of Lottery sales increases during fiscal year 2022-23.
+Powerball ended the fiscal year with more than \$750 million in sales, a 31.7 percent increase from the prior year.
+This was primary due to Powerball's jackpot prize reaching a record high \$2.04 billion during fiscal year 2022-23.
+Mega Millions had two separate runs with jackpots reaching over \$1 billion during the fiscal year.
+California's Mega Millions sales in fiscal year 2022-23 were nearly \$793 million, a staggering 112.6 percent increase from the prior fiscal year.

 Sales of California's own lotto-style game, SuperLotto Plus, are also largely driven by jackpot levels.
-Sales of SuperLotto Plus were \$242.8 million during fiscal year 2021-22, a decrease of 7.1 percent in comparison to the prior year when jackpots amounts were larger.
+Sales of SuperLotto Plus were \$276.1 million during fiscal year 2022-23, an increase of 13.7 percent from the prior year.

 The Hot Spot game was another Lottery record-breaker.
-Hot Spot sales were \$401.8 million during fiscal year 2021-22, a 7.6 percent increase from the prior year's previous record-high sales levels.
-This increase coincided with an effort by the Lottery to place more Hot Spot monitors in retail locations.
+Hot Spot sales were \$410.9 million during fiscal year 2022-23, a 2.3 percent increase from the prior year's previous record-high sales levels.
+This increase coincided with an effort by the Lottery to place more Hot Spot monitors in retail locations and working with our retail partners to promote the game.

-Lastly, sales of the Lottery's four daily games (Fantasy 5, Daily 3, Daily 4, and Daily Derby) totaled approximately \$436 million combined in fiscal year 2021-22, which is nearly unchanged from the prior year.
+Lastly, sales of the Lottery's four daily games (Fantasy 5, Daily 3, Daily 4, and Daily Derby) totaled approximately \$435 million combined in fiscal year 2022-23, which is nearly unchanged from the prior year.